Leadership for the Greater Good: Reflections on Today’s Challenges From Around the Globe

 Nations too often create alliances to secure the survival of only some selected countries and not the totality of humanity.
 In doing so, they sabotage the security that they seek for themselves and others, creating greater global insecurity.

 While cultivating a planetary mindset, peace might lie, ironically, in the survival of humankind as cohesive and self-governing nations.
 Similar to the North Atlantic Treaty Organization’s (NATO) Article 5, an armed attack against one nation must be considered an attack against all nations.
 Every other country must stand against acts of war and aggression; nothing less will be sufficient to preserve international peace and security.
 A nation cannot be allowed to secure its peace or its national interest apart from the mutual interests of the community of nations.
 Today, world leaders echo familiar sentiments that humankind is at a critical world-transforming juncture and rally us to action in a generational struggle to defend and preserve Western democracy.
-The day after the Russian War in Ukraine ends will provide the UN, NATO, and other prominent global peace organizations a vital opportunity to pivot to a “New World Order” predicated on the sovereignty and security of all peoples and nations.
+The day after the end of the Russian-Ukraine war will provide the UN, NATO, and other prominent global peace organizations a vital opportunity to pivot to a “New World Order” predicated on the sovereignty and security of all peoples and nations.

 This will require global leaders to begin new dialogues with new definitions.
 For instance, the words peace and peaceful coexistence resonate in the halls of power, but what is peace?
 Is peace a spiritual, moral, or social imperative?
 Is it a purely human pursuit within the context of political and military experts and statesmen?
 I believe that at the apex of global narratives, the noblest human pursuit of peace must reside in the word love.
 There cannot be peace without the obligation of love for each other and all of humanity.
 Without such a perspective, the success of all other peace initiatives becomes debatable.